abbeyperini/digital-garden/blogs/audit-6.md

 ## Final Fix

 I wanted to sift through all my blogs to make sure I'm not using words like "above" and "below" where they wouldn't make sense without visual context.
-The warnings came from the IBM Equal Access Accessibility checker, so while that's broken, I'm relegated to using <kbd>ctrl</kbd> + <kbd>F</kbd> to find "above", "below", "left", and "right."
+The warnings came from the IBM Equal Access Accessibility checker, so while that's broken, I'm relegated to using ctrl + F to find "above", "below", "left", and "right."
 Lo and behold, I've already used "above" a couple times since I fixed the instances of "below" on my main page!
 This is a hard habit to break.

 For the most part, I can just remove the word without issue.
 In some places, I replace "above" with "before" and "below" with "following."
 I quickly find I sure do love a good "comment below."